cyberphone/BCSwiftDCBOR/README.md

-# Blockchain Commons Deterministic CBOR Codec
+# Blockchain Commons Deterministic CBOR ("DCBOR") Codec

 <!--Guidelines: https://github.com/BlockchainCommons/secure-template/wiki -->

 ### _by Wolf McNally_

-BCSwiftCBOR is a pure Swift [CBOR](https://cbor.io) codec that focuses on writing and parsing "deterministic" CBOR per [§4.2 of RFC-8949](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c).
+BCSwiftDCBOR is a pure Swift [CBOR](https://cbor.io) codec that focuses on writing and parsing "deterministic" CBOR per [§4.2 of RFC-8949](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c).
 It does not support parts of the spec forbidden by deterministic CBOR (such as indefinite length arrays and maps).
 It also does not currently support encoding or decoding floating point values.
 It is strict in both what it writes and reads: in particular it will throw decoding errors if variable-length integers are not encoded in their minimal form, or CBOR map keys are not in lexicographic order, or there is extra data past the end of the decoded CBOR item.

 ## Installation Instructions